RakeshRamagiri13/Diwali_Retail_insights/README.md

 •	Summarized insights and findings that highlight major trends and patterns in Diwali sales, forming the final conclusions of the analysis.

+# Project Key Insights
+•	Female customers contributed the highest sales, showing stronger purchase activity during the Diwali season compared to male customers.

+•	The 25–34 age group showed the highest spending, indicating that young working professionals are the major buyers during the festival period.

+•	Top-performing states such as Maharashtra, Karnataka, and Uttar Pradesh generated the highest revenue, highlighting strong festive market demand in these regions.

+•	Product categories like Clothing, Electronics, and Household items dominated the sales, showing that customers prefer gifting and home-improvement products during Diwali.

+# Final Conclusion
+•	This analysis clearly highlights the key customer groups, top regions, and best-selling product categories that drive Diwali sales.
+By cleaning the data, performing EDA, and visualizing important patterns, the project provides meaningful insights that can help businesses target the right audience and improve sales strategies during the festive season.